-In this exercise, students review a perceptual map of market structure, noting consumer preferences.
-Next, students place new products in the marketplace.
-Over the course of several rounds, students may move their products in order to increase their market share and generate the most profit over the course of the exercise.
-But each product move comes with a cost, so students must anticipate what competing products will do, then balance the long-term benefits of moving to a more advantageous market segment with the short-term costs of changing their product.
-Groups of two to six students compete simultaneously in a single market, and a built-in timer means that decisions need to be made quickly.
+In this synchronous exercise, the participants review a perceptual map of market structure, noting consumer preferences.
+Next, the learners place new products in the marketplace.
+Over the course of several rounds, the players may move their products in order to increase their market share and generate the most profit over the course of the exercise.
+But each product move comes with a cost, so participants must anticipate what competing products will do, then balance the long-term benefits of moving to a more advantageous market segment with the short-term costs of changing their product.
+Groups of two to six people compete simultaneously in a single market, and a built-in timer means that decisions need to be made quickly.
 What strategies are best for securing and retaining the greatest market share?